 The Company also offers a partially funded contributory post-retirement medical plan covering qualifying U.S. employees (the "Medical Plan").
 The Medical Plan pays a stated percentage of most necessary medical expenses incurred by retirees, after subtracting payments by Medicare or other providers and after stated deductibles have been met.
 Participants become eligible for benefits if they retire from the Company after meeting certain age and service requirements.
 Effective January 1, 2005, post-retirement health care benefits are no longer offered to those managing directors and employees hired on or after January 1, 2005 and for those managing directors and employees hired before January 1, 2005 who did not attain the age of 40 before December 31, 2005.
 In addition, effective January 1, 2006, the cost sharing policy changed for those who qualify for the benefit.
 The plan was amended effective January 1, 2008, such that previously ineligible managing directors and employees who meet the Medical Plan's age and service requirements have the ability, upon retirement, to elect to purchase medical coverage through the Medical Plan at no cost to the Company.
-The Company will continue to contribute towards the cost of retiree medical premiums for those employees hired before January 1, 2005.
+The Company will continue to contribute towards the cost of retiree medical premiums for those employees hired before January 1, 2005 who were age 55 or older on or before December 31, 2005.